-Looking for an action packed holiday adventure?
+Looking for an action-packed holiday adventure?
 Then, Wilderness is your playground.
 Experience whales & dolphins from Dolphin Point.
 Hire a canoe or bicycle, go abseiling, kloofing, paragliding or hang-gliding.
-Go boating, fishing at Island Lake or hike one of the five trails all located in the National Park, all with varying distances and degrees of difficulty.
+Go boating, fish at Island Lake or hike one of the five trails all located in the National Park, all with varying distances and degrees of difficulty.
 You do not have to be super fit to enjoy the natural beauty of the area.
 There are activities for young, old, energetic or idle: take a stroll along a forest path or visit the bird hide and discover the wealth of bird life.
 Lie back in a canoe on a quiet backwater and watch the world float by.

 5 Things to Seek

 - Grey Heron